 - When you have your own ECV, you can do whatever you want with it!
 You can use it in the parking lot to get to the parks faster (and save yourself from trying to find and return the courtesy wheelchairs provided by Disney), you can take it outside of the parks, and more!
 This is a huge benefit if you want flexibility in your vacation.
 For example, you might like to take your ECV to eat at the Yachtsman Steakhouse along the boardwalk area during your visit to EPCOT.
 If you have a Disney rental, they will stop you and make you return it when leaving the park.
 If you have your own rental from a 3rd party, you can continue on, and more easily get in and out of the parks!
 This also comes in handy when visiting multiple locations in a day.
 If you plan on spending your morning at Animal Kingdom and then heading over to Disney Springs after the park closes, you can more easily make the transition with your rental from a 3rd Again, with Disney, you would have to return the rental at Animal Kingdom, travel to Disney Springs, and then rent another one all over again!

-Reasons Why Renting Directly from Disney or Universal Is Better
+Reasons Why Renting Directly from Disney World or Universal Orlando Is Better

 - You Don’t Have to Take the ECV or Scooter with You